Optimize website: Understand at a glance what the company stands for (examples DAX 40 companies).

 This can be applied to all countries and languages.
 Of course, in B2B business, the vast majority of users are comfortable with English.
-However, if a country is important to you, making your website available in the local language will, in case of doubt, provide a significant plus in clarity.
-France is a good example, where you can by no means expect everyone to speak English.
+However, if a country is important to you, it provides a significant plus in clarity if you also make your website available in the local language.
+France is a good example, where you can't expect everyone to speak English.
 And in China even less so.

 I experience it very often in workshops.
 We collect keywords for the individual websites.
-The words I get to hear here are regularly only clear when I ask.
+The words I hear are regularly not clear until I ask.
 Therefore, check the words that are used in your company.
 And if in doubt, communicate more simply .